Giannis Gianniotas: Real Valladolid

 On 25 August 2017 Gianniotas joined Real Valladolid on a season-long loan.
 On 16 September 2017, in his debut with the club he scored with a right footed shot from the centre of the box to the bottom right corner, after an assist from Míchel, giving a lead of two goals in a 2–1 home win game against Granada.
 On 12 October 2017, just a couple of days after his international goal against Gilbraltar, few minutes after his entrance in the match, Gianniotas left his imprint with a solo goal, which sealed a 4–0 home win against Alcorcón.

 According to reports from Spain, Real Valladolid after Gianniotas solid performances with the club want to make the loan move of right winger from Olympiacos permanent in the summer.
 The current contract of 25-year-old international winger with the Reds expires in the summer of 2019 and it will not be extended.
 He had an excellent season, helping the club to be promoted in La Liga.

 AEK Athens

 On 29 August 2018, Gianniotas joined AEK Athens as a free transfer on a three-year contract for an undisclosed fee.
 On 31 October 2018, Alef calmly slid the ball into the left corner after collecting Stratos Svarnas’ accurate pass and Gianniotas’ scored his first goal with the club, to double AEK’s lead in a 4–0 away Greek Cup win.

 Apollon Limassol

 On 27 June 2019, Apollon Limassol signed him for the next two years and caught all the Greeks clubs that had expressed interest along with Aris and Atromitos.

 Apollon Smyrnis

 On 4 January 2022, Greek side Apollon Smyrnis F.C., via his official website, informed about the acquisition of Giannotas from Apollon Limassol on a free transfer.
 The winger, after passing the medical tests, signed a contract with the Greek club valid until June 30, 2023.

+Levadiakos

+On 30 September 2022, Gianniotas joined Levadiakos.

+Aris

+On 25 June 2025, Gianniotas joined again Aris.